Ceramic engineering: Applications

 Ceramics can be used in many technological industries.
 One application is the ceramic tiles on NASA's Space Shuttle, used to protect it and the future supersonic space planes from the searing heat of re-entry into the Earth's atmosphere.
 They are also used widely in electronics and optics.
 In addition to the applications listed here, ceramics are also used as a coating in various engineering cases.
 An example would be a ceramic bearing coating over a titanium frame used for an aircraft.
 Recently the field has come to include the studies of single crystals or glass fibers, in addition to traditional polycrystalline materials, and the applications of these have been overlapping and changing rapidly.

 Aerospace

+Ceramic materials are used in aerospace because of their properties in extreme temperatures and because environmental laws have made using glass fiber and carbon fiber increasingly difficult.